Bus carrying migrants in Mexico crashes, killing 17

 Last week, dozens of migrants were killed in Panama after the bus they were traveling in fell off a cliff, marking the worst migration accident in the country's history.

-(Reporting by Daina Beth Solomon, Aida Pelaez-Fernandez and Kylie Madry, editing by Deepa Babington)
+(Reporting by Daina Beth Solomon, Aida Pelaez-Fernandez and Kylie Madry; Additional reporting by Julia Symmes Cobb; editing by Deepa Babington and Josie Kao)

 ((Kylie.Madry@thomsonreuters.com;))